nappex/dotfiles/README.md

 ## Vim
 More information about vim configuration find [here](.vim/README.md)

+## SSH

+There is configuration file for ssh.
+This file is not copied by installation script because configuration is privacy and really personal thing.
+This file is just an example of github usage.
+SSH config file should be located at `~/.ssh/config`.
+The `ssh-agent` must be running, otherwise you will have to prompt password everytime.
+For more information check man pages `ssh_config`.
+You do not have to handle `ssh-add` command to add your key to `ssh-agent` if ssh config file is used.
+It has advantage of writing password just when you use the key.
+Adding itself by `ssh-add` needs the password.

 ## Zsh

 If you want to try ZSH without any configuration invoke `zsh -f`, option `-f` means option NO_RCS.